YJonmo/ai-web-crawler/README.md

 ```bash
 export GROQ_API_KEY="your_actual_api_key_here"
 ```
-You could also create .env folder and place you API key there.
+You could also create .env file and place you API key there.

 6. Run the notebook file ```main.ipynb```.